wc-toolkit/cem-validator/README.md

     exports?: Severity;
     /** Is the `customElements` property properly configured */ customElementsProperty?: Severity;
+    /** Is the Custom Elements Manifest included in the published package */ publishedCem?: Severity;
   }
   /** Checks if the `customElementsManifest` is valid */ manifest?: {